The CLA is more than lake maintenance.

 The mission of the Chautauqua Lake Association is to continue as the “Steward of Chautauqua Lake” serving to the extent that our resources will allow by:

 - Providing effective and efficient lake maintenance services for the benefit of all Chautauqua Lake users.

 - Promoting and facilitating the ongoing scientific study of the Chautauqua Lake and its surrounding ecosystem.

 - Participating in/and or cooperating with local, state and federal lake management programs, and/ or applicable regulatory agencies in existence or being formed.

 - Educating the community about Chautauqua Lake’s ecosystem and environmental lake management practices.

 Why We Are Here

-Our priority is to keep Chautauqua Lake safe, fun, and clean for residents and visitors alike.
+Our priority is to keep Chautauqua Lake safe, fun, clean and ecologically healthy for residents and visitors alike.
 And, to preserve Chautauqua Lake for future generations.